Dead Island Is Offering Real-Life Funeral Planning - Dead Island 2 - Breaking Latest News

-The team behind Dead Island 2 partnered with UK insurance company DeadHappy to offer real-life funeral plans to promote the new action game.
-Called Deathwish, the program will allow you to be sent away in a different way.
+The team behind Dead Island 2 has teamed up with UK insurance firm DeadHappy to offer real-life funeral plans to promote the brand new action game.
+Called Death Wish, the program will allow you to be sent away with a different awakening.

-A press release announcing the partnership reads: “Send your buddies to a zombie cocktail party in real LA before it goes to hell!
-An awakening that ends all awakenings, in your name.
-This death wish will also pay for your funeral, so no unwanted comebacks!
-After all, we should all die responsibly.
+“Before it goes to hell, send your mates to a party fueled by zombie cocktails in real LA!
+An awakening to end all awakenings, in your name.
+This death wish will also pay for your funeral, so no Unwanted comeback!
+After all, we all deserve to die responsibly.

 This Deathwish package costs £8,000 in addition to whatever plan the subscriber chooses, and can confirm that while it is a very real plan, DeadHappy cannot legally force anyone to attend your wake.